 FIPS 140-2 Security Requirements for Cryptographic Modules is a U.S. government standard for implementation of cryptographic modules that encrypt and decrypt data or perform other cryptographic operations (such as creating or verifying digital signatures).

 The Cryptographic Module Validation Program (CMVP) validates cryptographic modules to Federal Information Processing Standards (FIPS) 140-2 Security Requirements for Cryptographic Modules, and other FIPS cryptography based standards.
 The CMVP was established by NIST and the Communications Security Establishment (CSE) of the Government of Canada in July 1995.
 The FIPS 140-2 standard is jointly maintained by both of these organizations.

 Encryption products purchased by US and Canadian government agencies may be required to undergo the FIPS 140-2 validation.
 These products are validated against FIPS 140-2 at security levels ranging from level 1 (lowest) to level 4 (highest).
 The testing and validation of products against the FIPS 140-2 criteria is performed by NIST and CSE-approved and accredited certification laboratories.

 Level 2 is the highest level of validation pursued by software vendors.
 Level 4 is generally only attempted by hardware vendors who produce hardware such as hardware encryption devices.

-The Validation Authorities also validate the test results for the FIPS-approved or NIST recommended cryptographic algorithms.
+The Validation Authorities also validate the test results for the FIPS-approved or NIST recommended cryptographic algorithms under the Cryptographic Algorithm Validation Program (CAVP).
 An algorithm validation certificate is issued for each validated cryptographic algorithm.